Free Research Preview. DrugChatter may produce inaccurate information.

 Alternative Treatments for High Liver Enzymes

-If you're experiencing high liver enzymes due to Lipitor or another medication, your doctor may recommend alternative treatments.
-Some options include:
+If you're experiencing high liver enzymes while taking Lipitor, your doctor may recommend alternative treatments.
+Some of these options include:

-* Bile acid sequestrants: Bile acid sequestrants, such as cholestyramine (Questran), work by binding to bile acids in the gut, reducing the amount of cholesterol produced in the liver.
+Bile acid sequestrants, such as cholestyramine (Questran) and colesevelam (Welchol), work by binding to bile acids in the intestine, reducing their reabsorption into the bloodstream.
+This helps lower LDL cholesterol levels.

 Conclusion